Naiitder/Gif_Searcher/README.md

 # Gif Searching web made with React + Vite

--> Searching GIF's with an API endpoint.

-This project was made following a React + JS learning course.
+This project was created by following an online course I purchased to learn React and JavaScript.
+It served as a learning experience.

+## What I learned:
+- React components
+- State management
+- JavaScript fundamentals
+- API Connection